malibdata/MALib-Dataset/README.md

 |Column 1|Column 2
 |---|---|
 |App Id|App Name|
 In this file, we provide the exact name of each app as well as its version.
-This information is gathered from Google Play and [AndroZoo](https://androzoo.uni.lu)
+This information is gathered from the meta file of their .apk files.

 ### relation.csv
 |Column 1|Column 2